Menu Planning: Save Time In The Kitchen

 - A menu plan improves nutrition.
 Without the daily dash to the supermarket, there's time to prepare side dishes and salads to complement the main dish, increasing the family's consumption of fruits and vegetables.
 Knowing what to serve each day--and having the ingredients already on hand--cuts back on the drive-through habit.

 Follow these tips to put the power of menu and meal planning to work for you:

 Dare to Do It

-For too many of us, making a menu plan is something we intend to do . . . when we get around to it.
-Instead of seeing menu planning as an activity that adds to our quality of life, we dread sitting down to decide next Thursday's dinner.
+For many, making a menu plan is something we intend to do . . . when we get around to it.
+Instead of seeing menu planning as an activity that adds quality of life, we dread sitting down to decide next Thursday's dinner.
 "I'll do that next week, when I'm more organized."

 Wrong!
 Menu planning is the first line of defense in the fight to an organized kitchen, not the cherry on the icing on the cake.

 Take the vow.
 "I, [state your name], hereby promise not to visit the supermarket again until I've made a menu plan!"

 Still muttering, "But I don't wanna ..."?
 Break into menu planning easily by starting small and simple.
 Think, "next week."
 Seven little dinners, one trip to the supermarket.